php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

     $user->posts()->where('active', 1)->get();

-You are able to use any of the [query builder](queries.md) methods on the relationship, so be sure to explore the query builder documentation to learn about all of the methods that are available to you.
+Note that you are able to use any of the [query builder](queries.md) methods on the relationship!

-<a name="relationship-methods-vs-dynamic-properties"></a>
-### Relationship Methods Vs. Dynamic Properties
+#### Relationship Methods Vs. Dynamic Properties

 If you do not need to add additional constraints to an Eloquent relationship query, you may simply access the relationship as if it were a property.
 For example, continuing to use our `User` and `Post` example models, we may access all of a user's posts like so: